Danhayes3008/Milestone-project1/README.md

 <strong>Bug hunt:</strong>

 I used the developers tools on Microsoft edge and discovered a few misplaced tags.
-This has been fixed, after looking for more bugs i could not find any more errors with the website.
+This has been fixed.
+On mobile and tablet the background image gets stretched, this will be fixed at a later date.

 -----------------------------------------------------------

-<strong>Contributions:</strong>
+<strong>Credit:</strong>

 After researching the Monkees on Google i discovered from a
 <a href="https://www.monkees.com/news?page=1">the Monkees</a>